Epoxy vs Polyaspartic Garage Flooring — Which Is Best for Vancouver?

 What a proper installation looks like in the Lower Mainland

 Any reputable installer around Vancouver follows a similar process.
-If your quote skips these steps, it’s a red flag:
+If a quote skips these steps, it’s a red flag:

-- Moisture testing (ASTM F2170 or calcium chloride) to check vapor drive.
+- Moisture testing to check vapor drive and slab condition.

-- Mechanical prep — diamond grinding or shot blasting to create a profile.
+- Mechanical prep — diamond grinding or shot blasting to create the right profile.

-- Concrete repairs — cracks, spalls and low spots filled with repair mortars.
+- Concrete repairs — cracks, spalls and low spots addressed with repair mortars.

 - Primer coat matched to the system and slab conditions.